 Data replication is a continuous process that takes place in the background with minimal impact on the source VM.

 Data replication is comprised of two steps:

-First replication step: Migrate to Virtual Machines creates the initial VMware snapshot of the source VM data disks and replicates the snapshot data to Google Cloud.
+First replication step: Migrate to Virtual Machines creates the initial snapshot of the source VM data disks and replicates the snapshot data to Google Cloud.
 Depending on the amount of disk data on the source VM, the first replication can take minutes or hours to complete.

 Incremental replication step: Following a successful first replication step, incremental replication steps occur at set time intervals (every two hours by default).
 In each step, a new snapshot is created for each data disk.
 Only data updates that occurred after the previous step are replicated to Google Cloud using the Change Block Tracking (CBT) mechanism.

 Once you start replicating the source VM, replication continues until you delete the migration.